How To Create An Evening Routine

 My Evening Routine

-My own evening routine isn’t that great.
+I can’t speak from the experience of having a great evening routine.
 My work hours are all over the place, and something that is tricky for me is that I often do my best work between 8 PM and 9:30 PM.

 But this is a rough plan of what my routine looks like: